This accessibility statement applies to Culture Durham.

 Culture Durham is committed to making its website accessible, in accordance with The Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

-- attributes: some attributes do not have spaces between them, failing success criterion 4.1.1
+- PDFs: some do not have a title or the titles are weak, failing success criterion 2.4.2

 As stated in the non-compliance section, the known issues are listed below: